 Most pubs want to attract as many women as possible to drink within their establishments.
 More women will usually encourage more men (more drinks sold) and an envious pub atmosphere that every publican wants to achieve.

-Having more women at your premises consequently increases the amount of lipstick stains.
+Having more women at your premises consequently increases the number of lipstick stains.
 This can potentially lead to a drain on profits caused by replaced drinks.
-Banning lipstick however is not a viable option so what can be done about these stubborn stains being discovered on your wine glasses, champagne flutes, and even beer glasses.
+Banning lipstick, however, is not a viable option so what can be done about these stubborn stains being discovered on your wine glasses, champagne flutes, and even beer glasses.

 If you follow some of these simple tips removing undesired lipstick stains from your wine (or beer) glasses will no longer need to be a troublesome task.

 - Rubbing salt can be gently massaged into tougher stains will help remove the stain.
 These can then be washed in your glasswasher as usual.

 - Similarly, Non-toxic Oxyclean diluted in water can be used in to remove stains from glassware.
 Rub the mix into the stains before washing glassware in your glasswasher.

 - Fixodent mixed with hot water can also be used by rubbing the Fixodent into glassware as with Oxyclean and salt.
 Following this glassware can again be washed in your glasswasher to achieve exceptional results.